Dr. Ashley Boggan Dreff

 "GCAH will continue its ministry of memory," stated Dreff, "and part of this ministry is leading and joining in tough conversations.
 Going back to the days of Wesley himself, Methodism has never been a unified movement.
 Its history is at times oppressive, harmful, and compromising, but it's also liberating, hopeful, and revolutionary.
 I hope to work with the general agencies and caucuses to highlight the good, the bad, and the complicated stories of Methodism worldwide."

-Dreff will begin her work with GCAH on January 1, 2021 after relocating to Madison with her husband, Erik, and their two children.
+Dreff began her work with GCAH on January 1, 2021 after relocating to Madison with her husband, Erik, and their two children.
 "I hope to inspire other scholars to explore Methodism's complex relationship with various minority groups," she said.
 "If there are any burgeoning Methodist historians out there, please reach out to me for support and encouragement."